plone/training/views_3.rst

 Why use the catalog at all?
 It checks for permissions, and only returns the talks that the current user may see.
 They might be private or hidden to you since they are part of a top-secret conference for core-develeopers (there is no such thing!).

-Most objects in plone act like dictionaries, so I could do context.values() to get all it's contents.
+Most objects in plone act like dictionaries, so you can do ``context.values()`` to get all it's contents.

 For historical reasons some attributes of brains and objects are written differently::